Next |

 In this lesson, we're going to follow up the last one on lameness care and focus on severe lameness.
 We'll provide you with some signs to watch out for that may indicate a more serious situation.
-At the end of the lesson, we'll provide you with a Word about puncture wounds.

 Sometimes, what looks like lameness caused by an injury may actually be a problem that's caused by an underlying neurologic disorder.
 In these types of situations, when you inspect your pet's limbs, you won't find any reaction from your pet or any source of the pain.